SFDC-Assets/rc-platform-event-utils/README.md

 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)
 2. Run `cci flow run dev_org --org dev` to deploy this project.
-3. Run `cci org browser dev` to open the org in your browser.
+3. Run `./scripts/fake-data.sh` to generate a set of records so that the update monitoring will have something to count
-4. Run `scripts/fake-data.sh` to generate a set of records so that the update monitoring will have something to count
+4. Run `cci org browser dev` to open the org in your browser.